About New England Law Review

 Scholarship for Publication in the Print Volumes

 The Law Review invites the submission of unsolicited manuscripts either through the mail or electronically to email@example.com.
 Manuscripts should be sent to the attention of the Editor-in-Chief.

 Manuscripts submitted through the mail cannot be returned.
 The Law Review requests that submitting authors disclose any economic interests and affiliations that may influence the views expressed in any submissions.

-Except as otherwise provides, the author of each article published has granted permission for reprinting for classroom use, provided that: (1) copies are distributed at or below cost; (2) author and journal are identified; (3) proper notice of copyright is affixed to each copy; ; and (4) the user obtains permission to make such copies from the Law Review or the author.
+Except as otherwise provided, the author of each article published has granted permission for reprinting for classroom use, provided that: (1) copies are distributed at or below cost; (2) author and journal are identified; (3) proper notice of copyright is affixed to each copy; and (4) the user obtains permission to make such copies from the Law Review or the author.

-Scholarship for On Remand Publication
+Scholarship for Forum Publication

 If you wish to submit an essay for Forum publication, please ensure the work is no more than 15 double-spaced pages, and email all submissions to firstname.lastname@example.org.
 Further, in comparison to traditional print content, scholarship for Forum should be lightly footnoted and sourced.
 Despite these alterations from traditional print content, all Forum content is subject to meticulous editing assertion standards.